 It is that time of year again, tax time!
 Every year thousands of people fall victim to tax scams.
-Criminals use a number of tactics to fool individuals, payroll and tax professionals.
+Criminals use many tactics to fool individuals, payroll and tax professionals.

-It is essential to become familiar with common and recent scams to learn how to avoid them.
-We’ve highlighted some of the latest scams for you below.
+In addition to the tips above, it is essential to be familiar with common and recent scams to learn how to avoid them.
+We’ve highlighted some of the latest scams below to be on the lookout for.

 An IRS phone scam is being reported targeting individuals in New Jersey.